ScriptsOfTribute/ScriptsOfTribute-Python/README.md

 What's important here in the `play` method that bot should return `BasicMove` object from the list, it is because `Move` objects come from the engine with an Identification number `move_id` which is used to quickly identify whether move is legal or not.

 ### Running the game
-The `ScriptsOfTribute.game.Game` class is used to register and run your bots.
+The `scripts_of_tribute.game.Game` class is used to register and run your bots.
 Here's how to use it:
 ```python
 from ScriptsOfTribute.game import Game
 from Bots.RandomBot import RandomBot